|

 Several years ago he was voted the 'Worst Dressed' and the 'Best Dressed' man on television in the same year.
 Four times in recent years he has been acknowledged as 'Tie Man of the Year'.
 He is famous for his 'Fish' motif ties of which he has over 100 and which he always wears on television.

-In December 1996, Michael was awarded an honorary Doctor of Science degree by the City University, London and, in August 1997, he was granted the Freedom of the City of London.
+In December 1996, Michael was awarded an honorary Doctor of Science degree by The City University, London and, in August 1997, he was granted the Freedom of the City of London.
 In June 2004 he was made an MBE in the Queen's Birthday Honours.
 In July 2005 he was further honoured by an award of Doctor of Science from Exeter University.

-In 2004 he received the TRIC award of TV Presenter of the Year shortly before retiring in October.
+In 2004 he received the TRIC award of TV Weather Presenter of the Year shortly before retiring in October.
 Also in the same year he was pronounced a 'National Treasure' by the Sunday Times!!